fanningert/kicad_model_train_control/README.md

 ## Parts

+* `PCB_Controller` - Controller board with a ESP32 DEV board as the brain of the block
+* `PCB_Main` - Switch board to handle 8 PCB_HBridge boards, with are controlled per I2C from the ESP32.
-* pcb_hbridge - HBridge with is used as a three state switch or as a variable power control for the power line.
+* `PCB_HBridge` - HBridge with is used as a three state switch or as a variable power control for the power line.
-* pcb_main - Main pcb for the project
+* `PCB_Power` - A simple power supply to give 3.3V and 16V (adjustable)

 ## Supported szenarios